gsuberland/dnb/README.md

 }
 ```

-To avoid repeating data, albums and artists for tracks are referenced by ID.
-But, to make things a little easier, the artists list and album name are included as a string in each track.
+To avoid deep nesting and repeating data, albums and artists for tracks are referenced by ID.
+For example, the `ArtistIDs` field of each track is an array of ID strings which each point to an entry in the `Artists` array.

+To make things a little easier, some limited data is duplicated into each track.
+A comma-separated artists list is included in the `ArtistsString` field of each track, and the album name is included in the `AlbumName` field of each track.
+This allows you to quickly access the full track name from the data without doing a lookup every time.

+The code to generate this dump is something I hacked together in an evening.
+There are lots of tools out there to back up your playlists if you want to do this kind of export yourself.
+I only rolled my own because I wanted to add some custom logic for heuristically detecting duplicate tracks.

+## License

+The JSON exports are released as a public domain work with no license.
+Enjoy.